Yarroudh/Optim3D/README.md

 ## License

-This software is under the BSD 3-Clause "New" or "Revised" license which is a permissive license.
+This software is under the BSD 3-Clause "New" or "Revised" license which is a permissive license that allows you almost unlimited freedom with the software so long as you include the BSD copyright and license notice in it.
 Please read the [LICENSE]() and the [COPYING]() files for more details.

 ## About Optim3D